 Recording and editing the project’s documentary.
 A piece that provides an in-depth understanding of the project and interviews the key artists and researchers who participated in CreaTures.

 Coordinating Messages in a Bottle, an online repository of reflections on transformative creative practices, featuring interviews with people involved in the project and summarizing the main ideas in 10 learnings.

-CreaTures develops pilot research related to different artistic and educational practices showing how collaboration and direct participation are crucial to guide public debate towards the importance of caring for the environment.
-Thus, CreaTures actions split in three different areas:
+CreaTures conducted pilot research associated with different artistic and educational practices that demonstrate how collaboration and direct participation are crucial to redirecting public discourse towards the importance of environmental issues.
+In this way, CreaTures comprises three interconnected parts:

 Observatory, to identify and map local creative practices with the potential to stimulate public debate on the importance of environmental, cultural, and social sustainability in alternative ways of life.

 Laboratory, which relies on experimentation and collaboration among various actors to create experimental productions (ExPs) of different dimensions that explore the mobilizing capacity of art.

 Evaluation, a place to connect different creative practices to create shared learning spaces and potential systemic impact.

 CreaTures has been an opportunity to apply professional research techniques to increase our understanding of the impact of creative practices.
 Often, the indicators used in the cultural and creative sector tend to rely on quantitative evaluations, and while these are relevant for certain issues, they sometimes overlook many qualitative aspects that can be truly relevant when analyzing the social and political impact of some artistic practices.
 CreaTures has laid the groundwork for methodologies that allow for a fairer analysis of certain creative practices and a community interested in delving deeper into these issues.